cumsum — Compute cumulative sums in MATLAB and RunMat.

 "omitmissing"/"includemissing"are also accepted for MATLAB compatibility. - The function supports real or complex scalars and dense tensors.
 Logical inputs are promoted to double precision.

-How RunMat runs cumsum on the GPU
+Does RunMat run cumsum on the GPU?

 When a tensor already lives on the GPU, RunMat asks the active acceleration provider for a device-side prefix-sum implementation.
 The WGPU provider ships a native scan kernel; other providers may still fall back.
 If no hook is available, RunMat gathers the data to host memory, performs the cumulative sum on the CPU, and returns a dense tensor value.
 Residency metadata is cleared so later operations can re-promote the tensor when profitable.